 Straw poll #345

-Do you agree to add to the TGbe SFD (in R1), a mode where an EHT AP may announce restricted service periods (SPs) such that:
+In R1, there exists a mode where an EHT AP may announce restricted service periods (SPs) such that:

-Any EHT non-AP STA that supports following the announced restricted SPs, and associated to the AP, shall end its TXOP before the start of the restricted SP(s)
+Any EHT non-AP STA that supports following the announced restricted SPs, and associated to the AP, shall end its TXOP before the start of the restricted SP(s).

 EHT non-AP STAs that are members of restricted SPs are allowed to ignore the quiet intervals (which are advertised in Quiet elements by the AP) if they overlap with the restricted SP.

-An EHT AP may announce quiet intervals with Quiet Elements that overlap with restricted SPs and allow above exception.
+An EHT AP may announce quiet intervals with Quiet Elements that overlap with restricted SPs and allow the abovementioned exception.

-The support for the restricted SPs is optional for the EHT non-AP STA
+The support for the restricted SPs is optional for the EHT non-AP STA.

-The support for this mode is optional for the EHT AP
+The support for this mode is optional for the EHT AP.

-Note: such restricted SPs are intended to provide more predictable latency performance for latency sensitive traffic [#SP345]
+Note: Such restricted SPs are intended to provide more predictable latency performance for latency sensitive traffic [#SP345]

 [20/1046r10 (Prioritized EDCA channel access - slot management, Chunyu Hu, Facebook), SP#1A, Y/N/A: 89/28/21]